 If you’ve ever sat through the movie Hackers, you know what can happen when Hollywood rolls with their own naive interpretation of something new.
-In the film, it’s the dawn of the information age, and computery types and their hacking methods are viewed as extreme, portrayed in the most condescending and warped way.
+In the film, it’s the dawn of the information age, and computery types and their hacking methods are viewed as extreme and portrayed in the most condescending, warped way.
 Yelling “Hack the planet!” everywhere they go and dressing like Griff’s gang from Back To The Future 2, the main cast is made out to be some sort of alien counter culture.
-No endless dull hours of tinkering with code here, as some quick keyboard typing by our gang of anti-heroes opens up crazy lo-res graphic worlds that only they can navigate and, thus save the world.. or something.
+There are no endless, dull hours of actual code hacking here, as some quick keyboard typing by our gang of anti-heroes opens up crazy lo-res graphic worlds that only they can navigate and, thus save the world.. or something.
 VR Troopers views Virtual Reality in a similar manner, in that it’s trying to make it way more epic than what it actually is.

 Premiering in America in September of 1994, VR Troopers was made a bit darker than Mighty Morphin Power Rangers (while borrowing heavily off it), and it targeted an older audience while capitalizing on the 90’s virtual reality fad.
 Like Power Rangers, it also used live-action Japanese footage, particularly from the Metal Hero series – shows like Dimensional Warrior Spielban and Space Sheriff Shaider.
 It starred Brad Hawkins, Michael Bacon, and Sarah Brown as Ryan Steele, J.B.
 Reese, and Kaitlin Star, respectively.
 Although it was successful enough and had decent ratings, the show ended roughly around 100 episodes when Saban had exhausted all their repurposed Japanese footage by 1996.